 TCX offers three models in their MX boots lineup: the Comp EVO 2, the X-Helium, and the X-Blast.
 Here's a quick review of the TCX motocross boots:

 The TCX X-Helium is one of the lightest motocross boot in its class weighing in at just a tad over three pounds.
 The X-Helium is made with a leather upper overlaid with a TPU shin plate, TPU protection along the bottom of the boot on both the medial and lateral sides, and has a synthetic heat guard.
 There's no heel cup, but the ankle areas are well padded, there's a flex panel on the back of the boot as well as TPR protection in the calf area.
 The reinforced low profile toe box is protected by a layer of TPU for durability.
 The four-buckle aluminum closure system is easy to operate thanks to the slightly oversized buckles, the buckles are replaceable, and the bottom buckle has good deflection protection.
-As the name suggests, the X-Helium Michelin boot utilizes the same TCX/Michelin MX hybrid sole as the Comp EVO 2, and like the Comp EVO 2, the X-Helium sole has lots of rigidity which is great for riding, but the boots probably aren't all that great for walking around in due to the rigid sole.
+As the name suggests, the X-Helium Michelin boot utilizes the same TCX/Michelin MX hybrid sole as the Comp EVO 2, and like the Comp EVO 2, the X-Helium sole has lots of rigidity which makes standing on the footpegs much more bearable.
 The interior of the boot is lined with the TCX AirTech breathable lining.
 The image below shows the X-Helium and the Michelin sole.
 The boots shown are the white color option even though it looks more black/white.

 The TCX X-Blast boots are TCX's entry-level motocross boots.
 The X-Blast offers a raised TPU shin plate with recessed stitching, a microfiber upper, and a microfiber heat shield.
 There's a PU (polyurethane) heel and ankle guard along with a PU toe guard.
 The four-buckle ergonomic buckles are adjustable and replaceable, but unlike the Comp EVO 2 and the X-Helium, the buckles on the X-Blast are made of PU, not aluminum alloy.
 The stitched sole is replaceable, but it's not a Michelin sole.
 The interior of the boot is lined with the TCX AirTech breathable lining.
 The image below shows the X-Blast boots and sole.